x2rider/OMISS-Awards/README.md

 Download the files.
 Add your call sign and OMISS number to the OC_Config tab, press the Download Rosters button, and you're ready to go.
 Then you can run a script for each award you're interested in, to see how close you are to completing that award.

+## Compatibility

+This has been tested on Windows and Mac with the latest version of Excel.
+It does not work on Excel 2010.

 ## Note